wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 **Q:**&ensp;Is the witness of ignorance separate from ignorance?
 Is not to say, “I am ignorant”, a part of ignorance?

 **M:**&ensp;Of course.
 All I can say truly is, “I am”; all else is inference.
 But the inference has become a habit.
 Destroy all habits of thinking and seeing.
-The sense ‘I Am’ is the manifestation of a deeper cause, which you may call self, God, reälity or by any other name.
-The ‘I Am’ is in the world; but it is the key which can open the door out of the world.
+The sense ‘I am’ is the manifestation of a deeper cause, which you may call self, God, reälity or by any other name.
+The ‘I am’ is in the world; but it is the key which can open the door out of the world.
 The moon dancing on the water is seen in the water, but it is caused by the moon in the sky and not by the water.

 **Q:**&ensp;Still the main point seems to escape me.
 I can admit that the world in which I live and move and have my being is of my own creation, a projection of myself, of my imagination, on the unknown world, the world as it is, the world of ‘absolute matter’, whatever this matter may be.
 The world of my own creation may be quite unlike the ultimate, the real world, just like the cinema screen is quite unlike the pictures projected onto it.
 Nevertheless, this absolute world exists, quite independent of myself.